Understanding trained CNNs by indexing neuron selectivity: Introduction

-A third way to describe neuron activity is by exploring the images that maximally activate the neuron.
-One of the most relevant works pursuing the visualization of intermediate features, is the one proposed by \cite{Zeiler14}, where they project intrinsic features of neurons from the image that have provoked a maximum spike to a certain neuron, the network representation is projected into the image space by isolating them in the deconvolution approach \cite{Zeiler10}.
-By observing different projections that maximally activate a certain neuron they get the intuition about the main features learned on the network.
-Later on, in \cite{Tobias15} the guided backpropagation improves the deconvolution approach by a new way of inverting rectified linear (ReLu) nonlinearities, achieving better visualizations of the activations.
-These approaches present a main drawback, their feature visualization is image-specific, since the maximum activation of a neuron not always generalize the intrinsic feature of the neuron.
-To solve this problem, in some works instead of using the image that provokes the maximum activation, they use optimization techniques to generate an image that maximizes the activation.
-The key point of these works is using an appropriate regularization in the generation process, otherwise, the resulting image appearance is unrealistic and difficult to understand. \cite{Simonyan14} propose a method to generate an image which is representative of a certain class by maximizing the score of this image to be classified in a certain class (or highly activates the specified neuron) with an $L_2$-regularization.
-A similar work was performed afterwards in \cite{Yosinski15} but taking advantage of combining three different regularizations to achieve more recognizable images.
-Although they have explored different regularizations to achieve more realistic intrinsic feature representations, their visualizations present important artifacts that complicate the understanding of the intrinsic property.
+On the other side, an \textit{empirical} point of view, which comprises approaches that pursuit methodologies to visualize intermediate features in the image space, or approaches that analyze the effect of modifying a given feature map in a neuron activation.
+One of the most relevant works pursuing the visualization of intermediate features, was the one proposed by \cite{Zeiler14}, where they projected intermediate image mappings into the image space using the deconvolution approach presented in \cite{Zeiler10}.
+By observing these projections that maximally activate a certain neuron they got the intuition about the main features learned on the network.
+Later on, in \cite{Dosovitskiy15a} the guided backpropagation improved the deconvolution approach through a new way of inverting rectified linear (ReLu) non-linearities, achieving better visualizations of the activations.
+Other works made use of optimization techniques to deal with the neuron visualization problem.
+The key point of these works was using an appropriate regularization in the process. \cite{Simonyan14} proposed a method to generate an image which is representative of a certain class by maximizing the score of this image to be classified in a certain class (or highly activates the specified neuron) with an $L_2$-regularization.
+Afterwards, \cite{Mahendran15} searched for an image whose feature map best matched a given feature map by incorporating natural image priors.
+A similar work was performed by \cite{Yosinski15} but taking advantage of combining three different regularizations to achieve more recognizable images. \cite{Dosovitskiy16} explored the internal representation of a given convolutional network by training a new deconvolutional network to learn filter weights that minimized the image reconstruction error when these filters were applied to the image feature maps. \cite{Nguyen_pref} used a trained deep generator network to obtain images that maximally activated neurons obtaining visually realistic results, while in its work \cite{Nguyen_mult} explored the possibility of creating multiple faceted images that encode multiple features activating the same neuron.
+In a similar line of work, \cite{olah2017feature} created a method to visualize neurons by optimizing images to produce high neuron activation, and combined these representations to visualize the possible interactions between different neurons and in \cite{olah2018the} they further explored how images are seen through a CNN, which neurons are activated in each region of a given image, and what semantic categories are related to those neurons.
+In recent studies, neuron activity visualization is shifting towards semantic characterization. \cite{Torralba2018_article} and \cite{Torralba2018_gan} studied the activation of the neurons for a dataset of multilabeled images with different concepts such as color, objects or materials, obtaining which labels of the images were more activated in each neuron and giving that neuron the correspondent semantic category in CNNs and GANs respectively.
+Following a similar methodology, \cite{Vedaldi_net2vec} studied how concepts are encoded by multiple neurons of the network rather than individual neurons.